Blouberg (range): Human population

 About 117 settlements in its foothills are home to some 161,000 inhabitants, belonging to the Bahananwa nation.
 Senwabarwana, the economic centre of these villages, is visited by many to do their shopping.
-During the 19th century they were incorporated in the South African Republic, and the homeland system was introduced during the Apartheid era of the 20th century.
+During the 19th century they were incorporated into the South African Republic, and the homeland system was introduced during the Apartheid era of the 20th century.
 Basic infrastructure and developmental needs were neglected, and in the 21st century it remains one of Limpopo's most underdeveloped regions.
-Many villages experience high unemployment, severe poverty or low levels of income despite the area's natural resources.
+Many villages experience high unemployment rates, severe poverty or low levels of income despite the area's natural resources.
 Their isolation is mitigated by their sense of community and connectivity to each other.

 Ecology

 The vegetation of the Blouberg ranges from sub-tropical veld or savanna at the base, to a type of Afro-montane vegetation related to the Cape Fynbos near the summits.
 The rocky cliffs are a haven for birds of prey such as the Cape vultures.

 The Blouberg, like its larger neighbor further east, the Soutpansberg, is known for a high level of endemism of its invertebrate fauna, such as the Swanepoel's widow butterfly that is found on the southern slopes of the range.
 The Waterberg flat lizard and a subspecies of the common flat lizard are found in this range.